Moving to another server

 d.
 Select the SQL file you made in step 3a when you exported your old database, and click Go.

-7. You’re done.
+6. You’re done.
 Open your store and admin areas to see it all ready to go!
+Do a test transaction.
+Turn off the Down For Maintenance mode.

-8. You should review all your email settings in Admin > Configuration > Email Options – especially any SMTP server/account settings, and of course all your email addresses.
+7. You should review all your email settings in Admin > Configuration > Email – especially any SMTP server/account settings, and of course all your email addresses.

-9. Once your new site is up and running, you should DELETE the database and all the PHP files/folders, etc from the OLD server.
+8. Once your new site is up and running, the OLD server should be cleaned up: you should DELETE the database and all the PHP files/folders, etc from the OLD server.
 There’s no point leaving that data behind for prying eyes or worse.

 A Note About NameServers And Timing

-On a store that’s taking live orders, you need to prevent orders from being taken in the old site once you’ve made your backup to move to the new site.
+On a store that’s taking live orders, you need to prevent orders from being accepted on the old site once you’ve made your database backup to move to the new site.

 So, make the following adjustments to the steps above: